LorisBartesaghi/SerieA-salary-and-players-classification/README.md

 logistic regression is applied to compute the probability of being overpaid if an athletes had signed to a particular team.
 Clustering is applied to group players with the same characteristics and to provide meaningful substitute to overpaid players.

+### Conclusion
+The project results allow to conclude that the most relevant variables that determine the salary of a football player are the team for which he had signed, age, the ability to shoot on target, the number of completed passes during the season and the relative precision.
+Grouping the residuals (difference between real and predicted salaries with regression) of players for each team, it is possible to understand if the teams’ managers successfully managed the clubs and correctly evaluating the players’ wages based on their expected performance.
+Moreover, a logistic regression is applied to data to compute the probability of finding a player in the 20 % of overpaid athletes for the season 2020/21, given the team for which that player had signed.
+U.S. Sassuolo and S.S.
+Lazio were the best managed clubs of the previous seasuon, while Cagliari Calcio was the worst one.
+Hierarchical clustering is applied to create groups of similar players.
+This algorithm could provide a solution for the overpaid players and for poorly managed clubs.
+In fact, given the information extracted by clustering, a football club can easily find players that are very similar to overpaid players of the team, but with lower salaries.
+The 8 clusters found are: centre backs/full backs, strikers, wing backs, low used offensive players, very low used players, attacking midfielder, defensive/box-to-box midfielder and centre-forward.
+The accuracy of regression could be improved by considering also the number of individual trophies and team trophies won by a player.
+A winning/experienced player is, obviously, more paid.
+Furthermore, football players have high influence on the audience, and for this reason variables such as followers on social media must be introduced in the analysis.
+To discover some needed players, clustering algorithms could be used, as in the previous analysis.
+The analysis done in this paper could be improved considering data of all European players and increasing the number of clusters, improving the quality of the research of players.